Vegas Golden Knights Announce Coaching Change

-The Vegas Golden Knights have announced a significant change in their coaching staff.
-Bruce Cassidy has been relieved of his duties as head coach, and John Tortorella has been appointed as his replacement.
+The Vegas Golden Knights announced a change in their coaching staff.
+Bruce Cassidy was relieved of his duties as head coach, and John Tortorella was appointed as his replacement.
+The organization also stated on June 16, 2026, that Tortorella would not return to the team's coaching staff after the 2025-26 season.

 Organizational Statement

-General Manager Kelly McCrimmon stated that the organization extended its gratitude to Bruce Cassidy for his four seasons with the club.
-McCrimmon specifically noted that under Cassidy's leadership, the team won the Stanley Cup in 2023.
+General Manager Kelly McCrimmon issued a statement.
+He thanked Bruce Cassidy for his four seasons with the club and noted that under his leadership, the team won the Stanley Cup in 2023.

-John Tortorella has served as an NHL head coach for an impressive 23 seasons, bringing a wealth of experience to the Golden Knights.
-His previous head coaching roles include stints with:
+John Tortorella has served as an NHL head coach for 23 seasons.
+His previous roles include head coach for the following teams:

 - Philadelphia Flyers (2022-25)